Source: Mariia Korneeva/Shutterstock.com

 Here are a few other things you should take note of when removing paint from your clothes:

 - If you are leaving clothes to soak at any point, be patient and let them soak for the described time.
-Leave the item to soak in an area that is inaccessible to pets and small children, especially if using chemicals or solvents.

 - Additionally, if you are working with clothing that contains acetate or triacetate, these chemicals could potentially melt the fabric.
 We would not recommend their use in this instance.

 - Be careful about disposing of or draining the water, especially if a lot of paint is involved.
 Certain types of paint might not be good for your pipes and certainly cannot be good for the environment.
 Unless you are working with explicitly eco-friendly paint, be very careful about the disposal of your water.
+Dispose of the water you use to remove paint from your clothes the same way you deal with the water you use when removing excess paint from your brushes or rollers.